unicesi/amelia/examples/README.md

 Then, perform the necessary actions to run specific projects.
 You may find instructions inside each project's directory:

 - [Base library](base) defines both Java files and Amelia subsystems that are reused within each example project
+- [Eclipse plugin project](eclipse-plugin-project) shows the basic configuration to use Amelia within an Eclipse plugin project
 - [Docker's helloworld](docker-hello-world) installs Docker Community Edition and runs the hello-world container
-- [Eclipse plugin project](eclipse-plugin-project) shows the basic configuration to use Amelia within an Eclipse plugin project
+- [FraSCAti helloworld-rmi](frascati-helloworld-rmi) runs FraSCAti 1.4 on docker and compiles and executes the helloworld-rmi project from the FraSCAti distribution